 Even without loss of the child, in severe cases of preeclampsia, women and their family members can be emotionally traumatized.
 Counseling is recommended, along with support from others who have had similar experiences, such as the support found on the Preeclampsia Foundation's Community Forum at www.preeclampsia.org/forum.

 Q: What can women do to improve birth outcomes from preeclampsia?

 A: Expectant mothers can be aware of warning signs so as to report them promptly and advocate for themselves as empowered, knowledgeable women.
-But for all women who care about the health of mothers and their babies, raising awareness of this condition via any of the ideas posted on the Preeclampsia Foundation's campaign page or getting involved in a local Promise Walk for Preeclampsia will directly help us with the ultimate goal of removing preeclampsia as a threat to pregnant women.
+But for all women who care about the health of mothers and their babies, raising awareness of this condition via any of the ideas posted on the Preeclampsia Foundation's Get Involved page or join in a local Promise Walk for Preeclampsia will directly help us with the ultimate goal of removing preeclampsia as a threat to pregnant women.